Comment on House of Lords ‘The Neglected Pollutants’

-Comment on House of Lords ‘The Neglected Pollutants’ - effects of noise on human health
+Comment on House of Lords ‘The Neglected Pollutants’ - effects of noise on human health.

 On the 19th of July, a report on light and noise pollution was published by the House of Lords Science and Technology Committee which has significant implications for how environmental noise pollution is dealt with in the UK.

-Both noise and light pollution impact negatively on human health through disrupting sleep and circadian rhythms.
+Both noise and light pollution impact negatively on human health by disrupting sleep and circadian rhythms.
 Epidemiological evidence suggests that noise pollution causes annoyance and increases the risk of stroke and heart disease.
 Research from the UK Health Security Agency suggests the equivalent of 130,000 healthy life years are lost from noise pollution each year in Britain.
 This has significant impacts on the economy: sleep disturbance is estimated to cost the UK economy £34 billion a year, according to RAND Europe, and noise and light pollution are contributing factors.

 Sustainable Acoustics welcomes the key findings of the report which has concluded that light and noise pollution are “neglected pollutants”, are poorly understood, and poorly regulated despite their potential to negatively impact human health.
 We are fully supportive of the report’s conclusions that noise is in need of a renewed focus.
 This is supported by findings from the UN Frontier Report 2022 Chapter One, Listening to Cities: From Noisy Environments to Positive Soundscapes, that places noise pollution as one of the key areas for focus, alongside wildfires and nature's adaption to climate change.